Nonperturbative Waveguide Quantum Electrodynamics: Introduction

-Overall, it is notable that the key features revealed by this paper do not rely on fine-tuning of parameters, but should appear generally in strongly coupled light-matter systems.
-To obtain these results, it is crucial to accurately perform analysis without resorting to uncontrolled approximations that cannot be justified in the nonperturbative regimes.
-While the emphasis of our discussion is on the waveguide setups, the present formalism is equally applicable to other electromagnetic environments in arbitrary geometries.
+While the emphasis of our discussion is on the waveguide setups, the present formalism can be extended to other electromagnetic environments in arbitrary geometries.
 Examples include cavity QED systems in 2D materials or polaritonic chemistry, in which the inclusion of multiple photonic modes becomes crucial depending on the cavity geometry and the coupling strength.
 Our work thus establishes a foundation for studying strongly coupled light-matter systems lying at the intersection of quantum optics, condensed matter physics, and quantum chemistry in genuinely nonperturbative regimes.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:lm}, we present a general theoretical framework for a quantum emitter coupled to electromagnetic continuum on the basis of the asymptotically decoupling unitary transformation.
 In Sec.~\ref{sec:gen}, we unravel key physical features emerging in nonperturbative regimes of waveguide QED.
 In Sec.~\ref{sec:app}, we illustrate the general properties by providing an explicit numerical solution of a concrete model of coupled cavity arrays.
 In Sec.~\ref{sec:cas}, we present the extension of the theoretical formalism to multi-emitter systems.
-In Sec.~\ref{sec:gless}, we consider the ground-state properties of waveguide QED systems with a gapless photonic dispersion and discuss their relation to the superradiant transition.
+In Sec.~\ref{sec:gless}, we consider the ground-state properties of waveguide QED systems with a gapless photonic dispersion and discuss their relation to the delocalization-localization transition.
 In Sec.~\ref{sec:sum}, we give a summary of results and suggest several interesting directions for future investigations.